Article date 2017:

 “Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle!”

-The support of Cure Leukaemia and the funding that they are putting towards an expanded Centre for Clinical Haematology at the Queen Elizabeth Hospital is absolutely fundamental to the care and wellbeing of patients both pre and post stem cell transplant.
+The support of Cure Leukaemia and the funding that they put towards the expanded Centre for Clinical Haematology at the Queen Elizabeth Hospital is absolutely fundamental to the care and wellbeing of patients both pre and post stem cell transplant.
 My transplant nurse Naomi (funded by the charity) has been so supportive of me!
 I have promised myself that early next year once I am back to full strength I will be doing something to help towards such a valuable cause.
 My mum has already started running blackout card games and collecting money to send in.

 After 2016 (we often joke in our house it was the year that never was!)
 I look after myself in a way I never have before – through diet, walking, regular meditation and surrounding myself with people I love.
 I can’t emphasise how important it is to take care of yourself after such an intense procedure.
 An experience like this makes you really appreciate the small things.
 My advice to others?
 The advice that someone gave me when I was first diagnosed.
 Smile.
 Daily.
 Keep a list of ten things you are grateful for each and every day – it really helps to keep your spirits up and focus on all the things that make you feel good.
 Believe with everything that you are that you will get better.